 A newly established pest to Australia

-Fall armyworm is a highly invasive pest that has recently become established in Northern Australia.
+Fall armyworm is a highly invasive pest that has recently become established in Australia.

 Fall armyworm (FAW), Spodoptera frugiperda, is a highly invasive and destructive caterpillar native to tropical and subtropical regions of the Americas.
 (Figure 1).